 Australia needs your help to protect its important agricultural industries and unique natural environment from exotic pests and diseases.
-By meeting the Department of Agriculture, Water and the Environment requirements you will ensure the fastest clearance of containers and help Australia keep out exotic pests and diseases.
+By meeting the department's requirements you will ensure the fastest clearance of containers and help Australia keep out exotic pests and diseases.

 You can clear cargo containers quicker by following these steps: